kb089/tracking.css/README.md

-# 🕵️‍♂️ CSS-Based Tracking Pixel
+# 🕵️‍♂️ CSS-Based Tracking Pixel with Cache Busting

 This is a **stealthy tracking method** that logs **anonymous page visits** without JavaScript, using a hidden CSS request.
+Cache busting is added to ensure fresh requests.

 ## 📌 How It Works
 1. The `tracking.css` file forces the browser to request `tracker.php` (without displaying anything).
 2. The `tracker.php` script logs the visit and returns a **tiny transparent GIF** to complete the request.
 3. No JavaScript is required, and ad blockers typically ignore it.
+4. Cache busting ensures every request is unique to avoid browser caching.

 ---